geraldai/InvestmentClub/README.md

-This page provides updates to SDSU Investment Club.
+This page provides updates on SDSU Investment Club.